 Alternatives to These Winter Fragrances for Men

-The winter fragrances for men that we’ve recommended above have been chosen through extensive hands-on research with a minimum of one week of testing.
-However, it would be wrong for us to dismiss the great fragrances we’ve worn for shorter periods, including those that gave us a great first impression when tried on in-store and from the brands themselves in smaller ‘tester’ sizes.
-As such, when we’re able to test the following fragrances in-depth to judge their performance and scent, we’ll more than likely move them up our list.
+The winter fragrances for men we’ve recommended above have been chosen through extensive hands-on research with at least one week of testing.
+However, it would be wrong to dismiss the great fragrances we’ve worn for shorter periods, including those that gave us a great first impression when tried on in-store and from the brands themselves in smaller ‘tester’ sizes.
+As such, when we can test the following fragrances in-depth to judge their performance and scent, we’ll likely move them up our list.
 Now, let’s take a quick look at some great alternatives.

-• Blackpepper by Comme des Garcons (from AU$140): Blackpepper is a unisex stunner that employs patchouli, oud, black pepper and tonka bean to deliver a nose strikingly similar to its spicy namesake.
-Like most winter fragrances, expect a woody accord that serves as the perfect accompaniment to those chestnuts roasting on the open fire.
-Comme des Garcons serves up some of the best fragrances in the industry and Blackpepper follows the lineage accordingly.
+- Blackpepper by Comme des Garçons (from AU$140): Blackpepper is a unisex stunner that employs patchouli, oud, black pepper, and tonka bean to deliver a nose strikingly similar to its spicy namesake.
+Like most winter fragrances, expect a woody accord that perfectly accompanies those chestnuts roasting on the open fire.
+Comme des Garçon serves up some of the best fragrances in the industry, and Blackpepper follows the lineage accordingly.

-• Gucci Guilty Absolute by Gucci (from AU$220): Launched only a few years ago Gucci Guilty Absolute is so hot it’s guaranteed to warm up your winter.
-Like the Michael Kors addition, we absolutely love the bottle design and warmly coloured fragrance, but it’s the scent that will instantly draw you in.
-Gucci Guilty features a leather accord bolstered by exotic, woody notes while the inclusion of vetiver gives it a grassy touch.
-A winner in any handsome man’s eyes, and nostrils.
+- Gucci Guilty Absolute by Gucci (from AU$220): Launched only a few years ago, Gucci Guilty Absolute is so hot it’s guaranteed to warm up your winter.
+Like the Michael Kors addition, we absolutely love the bottle design and warmly coloured fragrance, but the scent will instantly draw you in.
+Gucci Guilty features a leather accord bolstered by exotic, woody notes, while the inclusion of vetiver gives it a grassy touch.
+A winner in any handsome man’s eyes and nostrils.

-• Nuit d’Issey Parfum by Issey Miyake (from AU$182): Fashion brand Issey Miyake took cues from the deepest of the night when crafting Nuit d’Issey.
+- Nuit d’Issey Parfum by Issey Miyake (from AU$182): Fashion brand Issey Miyake took cues from the deepest of the night when crafting Nuit d’Issey.
 Inside the sleek, black bottle is a spicy cologne of considerable magnitude.
-At the top are notes of bergamot and grapefruit while the heart is pure leather.
-A base of wood, patchouli and tonka bean rounds out the warm, mysterious glow of this top winter fragrance for men.
+At the top are notes of bergamot and grapefruit, while the heart is pure leather.
+A base of wood, patchouli and tonka bean rounds out this top winter fragrance’s warm, mysterious glow for men.

 Why You Should Trust Our List

-Trust is the backbone of our independent publication and unlike most of the lists you’ve read online, we’re only recommending products that we’ve had a chance to independently test ourselves.
-We’re not claiming to do so either, providing original photography to demonstrate that we’ve gone hands-on with these products before providing an opinion and sharing our expertise on each.
-This opinion is a conclusion decided upon by our editorial team that takes into account the smell, price, and availability of each inclusion.
+Trust is the backbone of our independent publication.
+Unlike most of the lists you’ve read online, we only recommend products we’ve had a chance to test ourselves through independent review.
+We provide original photography to demonstrate that we’ve gone hands-on with these products before providing a conclusion based on 10 years of experience reviewing men’s colognes.
+Our editorial team has decided upon this conclusion, considering each inclusion’s smell, price, and availability.

 How You Should Choose from Our List

-The Winter scents that we’ve selected are guaranteed to leave a lasting impression.
-We’ve sought out colognes that perfectly balance amber, citrus, wood, spice, smoke, and more to bring out the best of you in the colder months.
-Of course, we put an extra emphasis on finding options that will work for all ages as these notes can be very over-powering if they aren’t balanced correctly.
+The Winter scents we’ve selected are guaranteed to leave a lasting impression.
+We’ve sought colognes that perfectly balance amber, citrus, wood, spice, smoke, and more to bring out the best in you in the colder months.
+Of course, we emphasise finding options that will work for all ages, as these notes can be overpowering if they aren’t balanced correctly.